SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 1. Implementing the VF2 graph matching algorithm in Java and contributing it to the JgraphT library.
-2. Replaceing the adjacency matrices for smallgraph storage used in the ISGCI project with JgraphT objects.
+2. Replacing the adjacency matrices for smallgraph storage used in the ISGCI project with JgraphT objects.
-3. Integrating our JgraphT-VF2 implementation from task 1 into ISGCI whilst making use of the changes made in task 2 to finally implement the forbids-relation into the ISGCI Java application.
+3. Integrating our JgraphT-VF2 implementation from task one into ISGCI and implementing the forbids-relation in ISGCI, building on the work done in task two.

 We have come to the conclusion that splitting our team into two subdivisions to tackle tasks one and two in parallel is the best approach to the given situation.
-Since complex algorithms such as VF2 aren't suitable to be implemented in large teams, we prefer to let a team of two or three math and algorithm experts take care of task one while the more software engineering heavy business of task two will be taken care of simultaneously by another part of the team.
+The reason for this is that the complex VF2 algorithm is difficult to split up in multiple tasks and therefore not well suited for collaboration within a large team.
+We consider it a better strategy to let a team of at most three math and algorithm experts take care of task one, while the other members work on task two simultaneously.
+This also allows us to separate the two disciplines "algorithmics" and "software engineering" more effectively.

-Both jobs are completely independent, therefore working on them at the same time won't cause any problems and will dramatically reduce communication overhead, thus increasing implementation speed and software quality.
+As both tasks are completely independent, working on them at the same time is not going to cause synchronization problems.
+On the contrary, we are able to reduce communication overhead, thus increasing implementation speed and software quality.

-However, our two teams will keep in touch all the time to maximize the use of the multiple eyes principle, e.g. in mutual code reviews, and to perform realtime optimization of manpower allocation if needed.
+However, our two teams will keep in touch all the time to maximize the use of the multiple eyes principle, e.g. in mutual code reviews, and to allow for reallocation of manpower if needed.

-Team sizes will finally depend on the results of an initial effort analysis, but can easily be adjusted mid-implementation due to the close knowhow exchange.
-Finishing both parts in the same time frame will therefore be easy.
+The actual team sizes will depend on the results of an initial effort analysis, but might be adjusted during the implementation phase.
+As a result of this flexibility, we hope to manage finishing both tasks in the same time frame.

-Task three will be a joint implementation with both the developers who worked on task one and task two together.
-This is reasonable because task three can't be actively worked on whilst one of the two prior tasks is still unfinished.
+Task three will be a collaborative effort of both teams.
+This is reasonable because task three cannot be designed and implemented as long as one of the two prior tasks is not finished.

 ###Roadmap and Milestones